 iPad Pro Processor and Specs

-When it comes to the iPad Pro processor, there are only really three options Apple can choose from.
+When it comes to the iPad Pro processor, there are only really three options from which Apple can choose.

 The first is the A8X, a 64-bit system-on-a-chip (SoC) built by Apple and manufactured by semiconductor supplier TSMC.